flybywiresim/docs/docs/fbw-a32nx/feature-guides/chocks-cones.md

 Other than just looking gorgeous the wheel chocks even apply some braking force to hold the aircraft in place.

-The flight crew activates the Wheel Chocks and Safety Cones in the flyPad EFB.
+The flight crew activates the Wheel Chocks and Safety Cones through the flyPad EFB.
 This simulates asking the ground crew to place or remove the chocks or cones.
-The ground crew will then (virtually) determine if chocks and cones should be placed or removed based on some specific criteria, which are described in the next section.
+The ground crew will then (virtually) determine if chocks and cones should be placed or removed based on specific criteria, which are described in the next section.

 ## Usage